AlphaMC0/Game-Description/README.md

 **Entry 1** :
 **Lazer Door 2/11/2040**
 >**Invention**
-- Dr.Sopheara invented the lazer door a revolutionary invention in 1/5/2040.
-He developed the lazer door with the help of Dr. Sokcha in the labs of IAPA ( International Alien Protection Agency ) .
+- Dr.Sopheara invented the lazer door with the help of Dr.Pangna in the year 2040.
+Dr.Sopheara and Dr.Pangna develped the lazer door in the labs of UNC ( Universal Nitroprotection Conglomorate )
 -
 - Dr.Sopheara's invention helped mankind to win in the alien war.He recived the Nobel Peace Prize in 11/11/2045 and 10 billion dollars as a reward for his invention.
 - Dr.Sopheara explained the lazer door is powered by the recently discovered ore Mithril.
 He also said "The lazer door will go nuclear if the Mithril core is overloaded with power.